-With respect to urban forestry efforts, project partners have planted 708 trees in the NE Valley, adding vegetation where there was previously concrete.
-Once the trees mature, they will increase shade cover, thereby improving thermal conform during extreme heat events.
-Additionally, leveraged funds have also increased tree canopy within the project area.
-Partners planted an additional 46 trees at Bradley Alley Green Plaza, transforming it into an open and shaded public space for the NE Valley community.
-To continue tree upkeep post planting, 53 individuals have been trained through 34 trainings on tree maintenance.
+With respect to urban forestry efforts, project partner, Los Angeles Conservation Corps, has planted 1,024 trees in the NE Valley, adding vegetation where there was previously concrete.
+In total, there has been approximately 2,324 square feet of impermeable surfaces removed.
+Once the trees mature, they will increase shade cover, thereby improving people's thermal conform during extreme heat events.
+To continue tree upkeep post planting, there have been 43 trainings on tree maintenance for residents.